 - This video “Living With Mast Cell Activation Syndrome” from Dr. Maitland, presented at the Ehlers Danlos Global Learning Conference in 2018:

 The two most helpful books I’ve read about mast cells are:

-- Never Bet Against Occam: Mast Cell Activation Disease and the Modern Epidemics of Chronic Illness and Medical Complexity, by Lawrence Afrin MD The bible of mast cell activation, though presently Afrin’s criteria are being disputed by a group of US doctors who are calling for high tryptase levels as a requirement for diagnosis.
+- Never Bet Against Occam: Mast Cell Activation Disease and the Modern Epidemics of Chronic Illness and Medical Complexity, by Lawrence Afrin MD The bible of mast cell activation syndrome by one of the foremost experts in the field.